Explore Peru's Andean Paradise

 Specialties: Trout, alpaca steak.

-Stay Duration: 1 day
+1 day

-Accommodation: Stay in Cusco or in accommodations within the Sacred Valley.
+Accommodation: Stay in Cusco or Sacred Valley.

-Specialties: Corn beer (chicha), choclo con queso.
+Specialties: Chicha, choclo con queso.

 Kuelap Fortress